POL2082 : Political Violence and the Modern State

 Teaching Rationale And Relationship

 The teaching methods (Scheduled Learning and Teaching Activities; Guided In-dependent Study, but also structured guided learning) seem best suited to accomplish the Learning Outcomes to 1) to enhance understandings of political violence, 2) to understand the links between political violence and the modern state, and (3) to increase knowledge on empirical cases of political violence.
-Students will thus be prepared through a mix of teaching and learning methods, together with feedback options (online feedback and consultation hours as well as drop-in sessions for additional feedback, guidance, and Q&Ss.
+Students will thus be prepared through a mix of teaching and learning methods, together with a range of feedback options (feedback and consultation hours as well as drop-in sessions for additional feedback, guidance, and Q&Ss.

 Assessment Methods